 A few showers north of Wellington, retreating to Whanganui and becoming fine elsewhere this morning.

-Fine, apart from areas of morning and evening cloud.
+Fine, apart from areas of morning cloud.

 Inshore waters from Waitarere to Pukerua Bay and out to Kapiti Island.

 A pair of fronts cross the North Island today, followed by a narrow ridge over the country.
 A complex trough crosses the country on Thursday and early Friday, followed by another ridge.

 Tuesday: Northeast 10 knots, turning southerly 10 knots but easing to variable 5 knots north of Otaki this morning, then easing to variable 5 knots everywhere around midday.
 Westerly 10 knots developing for a time this evening.
 Sea slight.
 Chance early showers, then becoming mainly fine this morning.

 Outlook until midnight Friday: Wednesday: Becoming westerly 10 knots late morning, rising to northwest 20 knots in the evening.
 Cloud increasing, and a few late showers possible.
 Thursday: Northwest 20 knots easing late.
 Showers turning to rain in the morning.
 Friday: Early change to southerly 30 knots.
 Rain clearing.